sframe-wg/sframe/draft-ietf-sframe-enc.md

 |X|  K  |Y|  C  |   KID...   |   CTR...   |
 +-+-+-+-+-+-+-+-+------------+------------+
 ~~~
-{: #fig-sframe-header title="SFrame header"}
+{: #fig-sframe-header title="SFrame Header"}

-The SFrame Header has the overall structure shown in {{fig-sframe-header}}.
+The SFrame header has the overall structure shown in {{fig-sframe-header}}.
 The
 first byte is a "config byte", with the following fields:

-Extended Key Id Flag (X, 1 bit):
+Extended Key ID Flag (X, 1 bit):
-: Indicates if the K field contains the key id or the Key ID length.
+: Indicates if the K field contains the Key ID or the Key ID length.

 Key or Key Length (K, 3 bits):
 : If the X flag is set to 0, this field contains the Key ID.
 If the X flag is